Fractional revival on non-cospectral vertices: Stellar Fusion

 \subsection{Commutative algebra}

-Note that in Lemma~\ref{lem:SFC}, we show that for the graph $X=X(a,k,c)$, the induced algebra on $\{0,1\}$ is commutative by using the spectral decomposition of $A(X)$ and verifying that $\frac{(E_r)_{0,0}-(E_r)_{1,1}}{(E_r)_{0,1}}$ is a fixed number for all $\theta_r$ in the eigenvalue support of vertex 0.
-We could also use the polynomial equivalent condition $(d)$ in Theorem~\ref{thm:commuindal} to check.
+In Lemma ~\ref{lem:SFC}, we show that for the graph $X=X(a,k,c)$ the induced algebra on $\{0,1\}$ is commutative by using the spectral decomposition of $A(X)$ and verifying that $\frac{(E_r)_{0,0}-(E_r)_{1,1}}{(E_r)_{0,1}}$ is independent of $r$ (given that $\theta_r$ lies in the eigenvalue support of the vertex $0$).
+As a computational technique, this has serious difficulties because the entries of $E_r$ will be floating point numbers.
+We show how to carry out this computation in exact arithmetic, using the polynomial condition in Theorem~\ref{thm:commuindal}(d).

 The characteristic polynomial of $X(a,k,c)$ is:

 Recall that the vertex of degree $a+k$ is denoted by $0$, and the vertex of degree $c+k$ is denoted by $1$.
 The characteristic polynomials of $X\diff0$ and $X\diff1$ are, respectively,